What is Print on Demand (POD)?

 How long does it take to print my proof copy?

 As the Print Preparation Flow Diagram above shows, it can take some time for a title to be approved, especially your first time through the process.
 A title usually takes 3-5 days in premedia, but can take can take up to 10 business days, and then another 2-3 weeks normally to be delivered to you (possibly shorter, and sometimes longer).

 You should give yourself as much time as possible for the release of any new title: To be safe, one full month (30 days) is a good estimate for a new product, but ONLY if no corrections are needed.
 Especially for beginners, you therefore should give yourself even more than a month to accommodate any corrections that may be needed.

 How long does it take to print a customer copy?

-Once a book has been through premedia and proofing, the span from customer order to delivery is roughly one to two weeks.
+Once a book has been through premedia and proofing, the span from customer order to delivery is roughly two to three weeks.
 This turnaround time is the same whether it's for a single book or a high-volume bulk order.

 During busy times, such as immediately prior to major industry events like Gen Con, or as Christmas approaches, these times can be longer.
 Near Christmas, for instance, we advise roughly a month for new print books to arrive.